Southern Arterial Route: Redfern Waterloo Authority Request (2006)

+In December 2006 the South Sydney Herald published that the Redfern-Waterloo Authority had been trying to convince the Roads & Traffic Authority (RTA) of the merits of reverting Regent Street to two-way traffic.
+The Redfern-Waterloo Authority and the RTA met to discuss the issue, however the RTA reportedly confirmed its position to retain one-way operation.

 Redfern Pedestrian Cycling and Traffic Calming Resolution (2007)

 The City of Sydney Council resolved on 7 May 2007 as part of the Redfern Redfern Pedestrian Cycling and Traffic Calming (PCTC) Plan (formerly Local Area Traffic Management Plan) to support to returning the Regent/Gibbons/Wyndham/Botany and Elizabeth/Chalmers one-way streets to two-way traffic flow.
-The council also gave support to develop a strategy to implement these changes in consultation with the Redfern-Waterloo Authority, the Roads and Traffic Authority and the community.
+The council also gave support to develop a strategy to implement these changes in consultation with the Redfern-Waterloo Authority, the Roads & Traffic Authority and the community.

-Botany Road, Gibbons, Regent and Wyndham Streets north of Henderson Road are classified as State Roads and are the responsibility of the NSW Government, administered by Transport for NSW (previously by the Roads and Traffic Authority).
+Botany Road, Gibbons, Regent and Wyndham Streets north of Henderson Road are classified as State Roads and are the responsibility of the NSW Government, administered by Transport for NSW.

 The City of Sydney Council stated they would write to the new Minister for Roads seeking action on converting the Regent Street/Botany Road and Wyndham Street / Gibbons Street one-way pair to two-way operations.

 Corridor Action Plan for Botany Road between the CBD and the Green Square Urban Renewal Area (2009)

-A stakeholder meeting between the City of Sydney, Transport for NSW (then NSW Transport and Infrastructure), the Roads and Traffic Authority, Landcom, the Redfern-Waterloo Authority, the Department of Planning and RailCorp was held in August 2009.
+A stakeholder meeting between the City of Sydney, Transport for NSW (then NSW Transport and Infrastructure), the Roads & Traffic Authority, Landcom, the Redfern-Waterloo Authority, the Department of Planning and RailCorp was held in August 2009.
 The aim of the meeting was to progress a detailed Corridor Action Plan for Botany Road between the CBD and the Green Square Urban Renewal Area.
 The City of Sydney raised the two-way proposal as an issue to be addressed in this action plan.
 A consultant was engaged for this study to consider the Regent Street/Botany Road and Wyndham Street/Gibbons Street one-way pair.

 Proposals to extend the Arterial in the 2010s

+State Infrastructure Strategy (Infrastructure NSW, 2012)

+The 2012 State Infrastructure Strategy recommended converting Bourke Rd and O’Riordan St (as north as Green Square) into three-lane one way routes.